Omprakash8198/ReductionPrinciple/README.md

 The file strncpy.c contains a strncpy method which is formed by reduction principle i.e by reduced it into strcpy function.
-It is done by simply changing the while condition. strncpy.c is verified by using input which is placed in strncpyVerify.txt file.
+It is done by simply changing the while condition. strncpy.c is verified by using input which is placed in strncpy.txt file.

 The file strcat.c contains a strcat method which is formed by reducing it into strcpy and strlen functions.
 It is done by first using strlen function which is used to reach last vacant position of string into which we want to concatenate.